18F/handbook/_pages/business-units/solutions/tech-portfolio.md

 - Purchasing office equipment for individuals (rather than the project the individual supports)
 - Picking up software development tasks for TTS programs
+- Being the owners/stewards/pushers of data/metrics for TTS, beyond what applies to responsibilities listed above

 ## Important links